Sierra Nevada Ski Station: Description

 At the foot of the slopes there is a resort village, Pradollano, which stretches up a hill to the north of the pistes.
-The bottom of the village is at about 2100 m above sea level, while the summit is just below 3400 m.
+The bottom of the village is about 2100 m above sea level, while the summit is just below 3400 m.
 Pradollano is home to a large number of shops, including many that sell or rent ski equipment, souvenir shops and a small supermarket.
 There is also a variety of ski schools, restaurants, cafés, bars and nightclubs.